kaan-keskin/introduction-to-docker/Part3.md

 ```

 The output is heavily snipped for readability, but you can see it shows **uber-net**’s subnet is 10.0.0.0/24.
-This doesn’t match either of the physical underlay networks shown in Figure 12.2 (172.31.1.0/24 and 192.168.1.0/24).
+This doesn’t match either of the physical underlay networks shown in Figure(172.31.1.0/24 and 192.168.1.0/24).
 You can also see the IP addresses assigned to the two containers.

 Run the following two commands on **node1** and **node2**.
 These will get the container’s ID’s and conﬁrm the IP address from the previous command.
 Be sure to use the container ID’s from your own lab in the second command.